harrymander/dataclasses-struct/README.md

 (You may omit the `uv run` if the virtualenv is activated.)

-Uses `ruff` and `flake8` for linting, which is enforced on pull requests:
+Uses `ruff` for linting and formatting, which is enforced on pull requests:

 ```
+uv run ruff format
 uv run ruff check
-uv run flake8
 ```

 See `pyproject.toml` for the list of enabled checks.
 I recommend installing the